 In addition to the extent of substitutability, there are also geographical dimensions, which must be considered when defining the relevant markets.
-In its 2009 review, the Commission considered that south-eastern Australia was the relevant geographical boundary of the market for the then prescribed services.
+In the 2009 review, the Commission considered that south-eastern Australia was the relevant geographical boundary of the market for the then prescribed services.

-In addition, the Commission defined the relevant markets in terms of identified distinct sub-markets comprising the main cargo 'pack types' namely, the container market and motor vehicle transport market.
+The Commission has defined the relevant markets in terms of identified distinct sub-markets comprising the main cargo 'pack types' namely, the container market and motor vehicle transport market.
 These cargoes are each transported by different types of ships.
 The land-side port infrastructure also tends to be specialised for these different cargo types.